 It may be, as memory continues to wander through these sub-cortical corridors, that there may be more to add to this blogpost in due course.
 To my former colleagues who stumble over this contribution to their memories, I would like to catch up on the rest of your story in heaven, because there is not enough time to do so here on Earth – but you need to find your way there first.
 The Way is a Person, not the church, and He will not fail you if you trust in Him.
+The Christian church is meant to help you.

 The Lord Jesus Christ said: ‘I am the Way to the Father’s house.’John 14:6

 10 Oct 2018: will you believe that BBC Newsnight finished tonight with a report that on average we can recognise 5000 faces?
 How does this compare with recognising voices, and with faces that change over the decades?

 11 Oct 2018: thanks to all those emailing me about Andrew’s passing.
 I like to multitask and while picking up my emails I am watching the live repeat of Antiques Road Trip Series 12 Episode 4.
 It has just shown at 22’20 auctioneer Catherine Southon at another Charles Rennie Mackintosh house, Hill House in Helensburgh, designed in 1905 as the family home for the Blackie publishing family.
 After creating the Glasgow School of Art this was a rare domestic commission and the commentator said that despite international acclaim commissions were hard to come by at home in the UK.
 Lorna Hepburn said that there were many avenues Mackintosh could have gone down, but the architectural avenue closed down partly because of the first World War and partly because of “his feeling that he was not appreciated, he was not understood by the Establishment.”
 Unsung heroes are not uncommon.
 This clipping closed with a brief shot of the Scotland Street School Museum and the House for an Art Lover.
 Mackintosh Queen’s Cross is the CRM Society’s International headquarters and it is the only church designed by Mackintosh to be built.